 Skip to 1 minute and 39 secondsRemember though, that this is based on a real-life situation of armed insurgency in south-east Asia.
 Since this conflict is ongoing, the characters presented here have been anonymized, but their plight is very real.
 This is sure to bring up lots of issues which we will revisit in other topics later on in this MOOC.
 But for know, welcome to week 1!

-Recognise the challenges faced by health workers during violent conflict, especially the tension between medical ethics and security priorities and the need for impartiality.
+Identify the challenges faced by health workers during violent conflict, especially the tension between medical ethics, security priorities, and the need for impartiality.

 Advocate for International Humanitarian Law.